 Saturday, September 24, 2016

-The group of people we’ve met so far at this rally seem to be a little younger than those we’vIMG_4227 (2)e encountered in the past (but not as young as we are!), and definiteIMG_4232ly more adventurous!
-They are pretty clever too, as evidenced by some of the license plates displayed.
+The group of people we’ve met so far at this rally seem to be a little younger than those we’ve encountered in the past (but not as young as we are!), and definite

 Here are a few stories about some people we’ve met: Karen and Allen retired and spent 9 years living on a boat, cruising along the east coast, Panama, Mexico and Venezuela.
 They had fascinating stories about life on the water, including the price of diesel fuel in Venezuela (7 cents per gallon) but he was willing to pay double by making a deal with the proprietor to buy more than the 1000 gallon limit for foreigners!
 They talked about having to anchor overnight and move due to the pirates!
-They ended up coming to shore becaIMG_4230use Allen needed two knee replacements, and a few years later sold the boat and bought a motorhome, and now are living full time in their motorhome, travelling around.
+They ended up coming to shore because Allen needed two knee replacements, and a few years later sold the boat and bought a motorhome, and now are living full time in their motorhome, travelling around.
 They said RV life is easier than life on a boat!

 Bruce and Sharon, a computer guy from Silicon Valley, and an elementary school teacher, retired and bought their first motorhome April 15, 2015.
 They sold their house and have been on the road for over 500 days, and this is the farthest east they’ve been!
-They decided to explore the country and decide where to maIMG_4231ke their home.
+They decided to explore the country and decide where to make their home.
 Interesting that they “took the plunge” immediately and have done so well with their first motorhome.
 They talked about flying to South Dakota to move their PO Box (and residence) for a tax advantage.

 One single lady from Florida owns her own motorhome, and boasted that she’s been 6 months without a speeding ticket!
-(Hmmm…glad I’m not riding with heIMG_4229r!)
+(Hmmm…glad I’m not riding with her!)
 She brought her dad along on this trip—he’s a regular at these rallys.

 What an interesting group of people, each with a unique story.
 Part of the intrigue is to figure out why people do what they do!